 Voltage and power –

-Older AAA batteries have not the same terminal voltage as the newer ones.
-Over time, non-rechargeable AAA batteries lose their open-circuit voltage and with it, their ability to deliver the rated power.
-Rechargeable AAA batteries can deliver more power, being able to retain and reinstate their state.
+Older AAA batteries do not have the same terminal voltage as the newer ones.
+Over time, non-rechargeable AAA batteries lose their open-circuit voltage and, with it, their ability to deliver the rated power.
+Rechargeable AAA batteries can provide more power, being able to retain and reinstate their state.

-The electrolyte is the underpinning technology that makes high performance and high power AAA batteries stand out among other cells.
-Every brand had its own electrolyte and can add special chemical compounds to enhance the battery’s characteristics.
-Non-rechargeable AAA batteries are Zinc-Carbon and Alkaline-based, whereas rechargeable AAA batteries Lead Acid or Nickel Cadmium-based.
+The electrolyte is the underpinning technology that makes high-performance and high-power AAA batteries stand out among other cells.
+Every brand has its electrolyte and can add unique chemical compounds to enhance the battery’s characteristics.
+Non-rechargeable AAA batteries are Zinc-Carbon and Alkaline-based, whereas rechargeable AAA batteries are Lead Acid or Nickel Cadmium-based.

 Physical Appearance –

 No AAA rechargeable battery pack from one brand has different packaging.
-Also, two different batteries will always have some differences in the way they are packed.
-It is, for this reason, AAA Rechargeable batteries from SMARTCELL look so different from non-rechargeable AAA batteries.
+Also, two other batteries will always have some differences in the way they are packed.
+For this reason, AAA Rechargeable batteries from SMARTCELL look so different from non-rechargeable AAA batteries.